 Honestly, I don’t.
 And if you saw the reveal of our freshly organized and beautiful linen closet you would see that very little of my storage solutions were see-through.

-But I was working on a budget, so I had to shop our home for many of the storage solutions.
-That included finding a way to use clear plastic storage boxes that we had on hand.
+You see, I was working on a budget, so I had to shop our home for many of the storage solutions.
+That included finding a way to use a couple clear plastic storage boxes that we had on hand.

 Functionally there was nothing wrong with them, and they were in good working order.
 I just needed to make sure I was using them the right way, and I needed to find a way to hide the clutter inside.

 As it turns out, “dip” painted storage boxes are the perfect way to solve multiple problems!